codebykat/wp-post-by-email/readme.md

 1. From the plugin directory, run `WP_TESTS_DIR=/path/to/WordPress/test/install phpunit`

 ## Changelog ##

+### 1.0.3 ###
+* Added option to choose what to do when message senders don't match WP users (discard or set to pending).
+* Added shortcode support for custom taxonomy terms.
+* Added support for attachments.
+* Fixed some bugs in PHP 5.2.
+* Fixed bugs with the admin notices and default options.
+* Switched manual check to a trigger for do_action and disabled wp-mail.php entirely.

 ### 1.0.2 ###
 * Support shortcodes to specify categories and tags.